chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_tag_create.rst

 This argument does not have any argument-specific options.

-For example:
+**Examples**

+To create tags named "seattle", "portland", and "vancouver", enter:

 .. code-block:: bash

-   $ knife tag create node tag1 tag2 tag3
+   $ knife tag create node seattle portland vancouver